yezz123/authx/docs/configuration/core/user_manager.md

     assert user.is_admin
 ```

-This Example show how we can create a user using a pre-configured JWTBackend and Functionality based on the UserManager.
+This example show how we can create a user using a pre-configured JWTBackend and functionality based on the UserManager.

 ### MockCacheBackend

-As we Need we don't need to provide a Redis Service to the UserManager, we can use a MockCacheBackend to test the UserManager.
+As we need we don't need to provide a Redis Service to the UserManager, we can use a MockCacheBackend to test the UserManager.

-This Class Implements the CacheBackend Interface, and is used to mock the Redis Service.
+This class implements the CacheBackend interface, and is used to mock the Redis Service.

 ```py
 class MockCacheBackend: